Jean de Brébeuf

 In 1649, Brébeuf and another missionary were captured when an Iroquois raid took over a Huron village (referred to in French as St. Louis).
 Together with Huron captives, the missionaries were ritually tortured and killed on 16 March 1649.
-Brébeuf was beatified in 1925 and among eight Jesuit missionaries canonized as saints in the Catholic Church in 1930.
+Afterwards, his heart was eaten by Iroquois tribesmen.
+Brébeuf was beatified in 1925 and with eight Jesuit missionaries was canonized in the Catholic Church in 1930.

 Biography

 Early years

-Brébeuf was born 25 March 1593 in Condé-sur-Vire, Normandy, France.
-(He was the uncle of poet Georges de Brébeuf).
+Brébeuf was born 25 March 1593 in Condé-sur-Vire, Normandy, France (He was the uncle of poet Georges de Brébeuf.).
 He joined the Society of Jesus in 1617 at the age of 24, spending the next two years under the direction of Lancelot Marin.
 Between 1619 and 1621, he was a teacher at the college of Rouen.
 Brébeuf was nearly expelled from the Society when he contracted tuberculosis in 1620—a severe and usually fatal illness that prevented his studying and teaching for the traditional periods.

 His record as a student was not particularly distinguished, but Brébeuf was already beginning to show an aptitude for languages.
 Later in New France, he would teach Native American languages to missionaries and French traders.
 Brébeuf was ordained as a priest at Pontoise Cathedral in February 1622.